Economic development: Economic development goals

-Many times the economic development goals of specific countries cannot be reached because they lack the State's capabilities to do so.
-For example, if a nation has little capacity to carry out basic functions like security and policing or core service delivery it is unlikely that a program that wants to foster a free-trade zone (special economic zones) or distribute vaccinations to vulnerable populations can accomplish their goals.
-This has been something overlooked by multiple international organizations, aid programs and even participating governments who attempt to carry out ‘best practices’ from other places in a carbon-copy manner with little success.
-This isomorphic mimicry –adopting organizational forms that have been successful elsewhere but that only hide institutional dysfunction without solving it on the home country –can contribute to getting countries stuck in ‘capability traps’ where the country does not advance in its development goals.
+The State's capabilities, most often, limits the economic development goals of countries.
+For example, if a nation has minimum capacity to carry out basic functions, such as security and policing, or core service deliveries, it is unlikely that a program, that aims to foster a free-trade zone (special economic zones) or distribute vaccinations to vulnerable populations, can accomplish their goals.
+This has been overlooked by multiple international organizations, aid programs and even participating governments who attempt to carry out the 'best practices' from other places in a carbon-copy manner with Insignificant achievements.
+This isomorphic mimicry –adopting organizational forms that have been successful elsewhere– hide institutional dysfunctions without any solutions contributes countries stuck in 'capability traps' where the country does not meets its development goals.
 An example of this can be seen through some of the criticisms of foreign aid and its success rate at helping countries develop.

-Beyond the incentive compatibility problems that can happen to foreign aid donations –that foreign aid granting countries continue to give it to countries with little results of economic growth but with corrupt leaders that are aligned with the granting countries’ geopolitical interests and agenda –there are problems of fiscal fragility associated to receiving an important amount of government revenues through foreign aid.
+Beyond the incentive compatibility problems that can happen to foreign aid donations –that foreign aid granting countries continue to give it to countries with little results of economic growth but with corrupt leaders that are aligned with the granting countries' geopolitical interests and agenda –there are problems of fiscal fragility associated to receiving an important amount of government revenues through foreign aid.
 Governments that can raise a significant amount of revenue from this source are less accountable to their citizens (they are more autonomous) as they have less pressure to legitimately use those resources.
 Just as it has been documented for countries with an abundant supply of natural resources such as oil, countries whose government budget consists largely of foreign aid donations and not regular taxes are less likely to have incentives to develop effective public institutions.
 This in turn can undermine the country's efforts to develop.